CRISES IN THE CAPITALIST SYSTEM

 6. Development of Transport Infrastructure.

 Colonial powers invested in expanding railways, harbors, and roads.
-The infrastructure improved access to labor reserves and markets and facilitated the efficient movement of raw materials to ports for export.
+Infrastructure improved access to labor reserves and markets and facilitated efficient movement of raw materials to ports for export.

 Railways played a crucial role in transporting laborers from reserves to work sites.

-New taxes were imposed, to increase colonial revenue and compel Africans into the labor market,
+New taxes were imposed, to increase colonial revenue and compel Africans into labor market, including poll tax, livestock tax, matiti tax and hut tax.

-These taxes forced Africans to seek wage employment in order to afford tax payments.
+Taxes forced Africans to seek wage employment to afford tax payments.

 THE SECOND WORLD WAR

-This was the second imperialistic fighting which broke out on Friday 1st of September in 1939 and ended in 1945.
-It was fought between the Axis powers, which consisted of Germany, Italy and Japan against the Allied powers or the Democratic powers namely Britain, the USSR, the USA and France.
+This was second imperialistic fighting from Friday 1st, September 1939 to 1945.
+It was fought between Axis powers, consisting of Germany, Italy and Japan against Allied powers or Democratic forces including Britain, USSR, USA and France.

-This was the deadliest fighting that the world had ever experienced because of the use sophiscated and deadly weapons such as nuclear weapons, airplanes, tanks and machine guns.
+WWII was deadliest fighting, the world had ever witnessed, involving the use of weapons of mass destruction such as nuclear weapons, airplanes, tanks and machine guns.

-Japan surrendered on 15 August 1945.
-Thus ending the war in Asia, cementing the total victory of the Allies.
+Japan surrendered on 15 August 1945, ending fighting in Asia, and concluded total victory of Allies.

-The outbreak of the Second World War in 1939 was a result of a combination of long-term and short-term factors.
-These included political, economic, and military developments in Europe and beyond.
+Outbreak of Second World War in 1939 was a result of a combination of long-term and short-term factors.

 LONG-TERM CAUSES.

-1. Failure of the League of Nations to Maintain Peace.
+1. Failure of the League of Nations to Maintain world Peace.

 • Prevent militarism and aggression, especially by Germany, Italy, and Japan.